I am the mother of two and work part-time in healthcare at a local hospital. I am passionate about food, cooking, and

 There are wineries everywhere you look.
 Just stop when one gets your attention.
 It can be tricky on the busy road though.
 A vineyard the wine train stopped at is Grgich Hills in Rutherford.

-There is a Dean and Deluca in St Helena, which is basically a gourmet grocery store and has been voted best picnic food in California.
+There is a Dean and Deluca in St Helena, which is basically a gourmet grocery store and has been voted the best picnic food in California.
 Great place to pick up some cheese, etc. to go with your wine.

 The next town you will come to is St Helena.
 The streets are lined with shops and restaurants, but again it can be difficult to stop and park.

 My suggestion would be to continue straight on up to Calistoga.
 Turn right to see the little town, or stay on the 29 to reach Sterling Vineyard.
-This is one of the best wineries to experience in Napa Valley, because for about $15–20 but you get a tram ride, self-guided tour with beautiful views, and 5 wines to taste.
+This is one of the best wineries to experience in Napa Valley, because for about $15–20 but you get a tram ride, a self-guided tour with beautiful views, and 5 wines to taste.

 Once you have visited Sterling, I recommend heading back down south on 29.
 There are 2 notable stops just North of St Helena.